matutosi/ecan/cran-comments.md

 ## R CMD check results

-There were 0 ERRORs, 0 WARNINGs, and 2 NOTEs.
+There were 0 ERRORs, 0 WARNINGs, and 3 NOTEs.

 * checking CRAN incoming feasibility ...
+[5s/11s] NOTE
+  Maintainer: ‘Toshikazu Matsumura <matutosi@gmail.com>’ New submission

+  Package was archived on CRAN
+  CRAN repository db overrides:
+    X-CRAN-Comment: Archived on 2023-05-08 as requires archived package 'dave'.

+* checking HTML version of manual ...
 NOTE
-  Maintainer: 'Toshikazu Matsumura <matutosi@gmail.com>'

-  New submission
+  Skipping checking HTML validation: no command 'tidy' found

 * checking for detritus in the temp directory ...
-NOTE
-  Found the following files/directories:
+NOTE Found the following files/directories:
   'lastMiKTeXException'

   check_rhub() on Windows Server shows this note.